Our Local Offer for Children with Special Educational Needs and/or Disabilities

 What experience and training is in place to support children with SEND ?

-We are flexible in our routines to provide a positive environment for your child's needs, and provide personal care, such as changing nappies, respectfully.
+We are flexible in our routines to provide a respectful, positive environment for your child's developmental needs and personal care, although these may be subject to the wellbeing of the other children and any restrictions that may be imposed by the Church as landlords.

-Activities will be adapted to ensure your child is able to interact fully with their environment, and visual strategies help them to understand our routines.
-Quiet areas are available for a child to go to if they are tired or would like some time to themselves.
+Activities will be adapted, as much as possible, to ensure your child is able to interact fully with their environment, and visual strategies help them to understand our routines.
+'Quiet' areas are available for a child to go to if they are tired or would like some time to themselves.

 Prescribed medication can be administered by practitioners, provided we have your written authority to do so.
 Records are kept of any medication administered at nursery and parents / carers are required to countersign these records.

-Our SENCO has attended all relevant training courses;
+Our SENCO / Deputy has attended relevant training courses;

 What specialist services and expertise are you able to access ?